ChaoJiang52/ChaoJiang52.github.io/_pages/about.md

       <div class="paper-content">
         <h3 class="paper-title">
           <a href="https://arxiv.org/pdf/2604.09417" target="_blank">
-            Do We Really Need to Approach the Entire Pareto Front in Many-Objective Bayesian Optimisation?
+            Do we really need to approach the entire Pareto front in many-objective Bayesian optimisation?
           </a>
         </h3>
         <p class="paper-authors">